 The first is when I place an instrument on their cervix to stabilize it.
 The second is when I measure the depth of their uterus.
-The third is when the IUD itself is inserted.
+The third is when I insert the IUD itself.

 If you experience a lot of pain with pelvic exams or speculum placement, you might also be more likely to feel pain with an IUD insertion.

 Anxiety, stress, and fear can affect how we feel pain.
 That’s why it’s important to address any questions or concerns you have with a healthcare professional before starting.

 Being well informed, understanding what to expect about the process, and feeling comfortable with your doctor are all key aspects of a positive IUD insertion experience.

 For a routine IUD insertion, most doctors will advise their patients to take ibuprofen beforehand.
 While studies haven’t shown ibuprofen to help with pain during IUD insertion, it could help reduce cramping afterward.

 Another option is injecting lidocaine, which is a local anesthetic, around the cervix.
 This may reduce some of the procedure’s discomfort, but doctors don’t routinely offer this option.